Update: The Canary All-In-One is now called the Canary Pro, but there were no changes to the product itself.

 Canary was founded in 2012 in New York City by experts in robotics, security, design, and software.
 They wanted to make a camera at the top of its class in terms of both technology and user experience.
-Previously, we’ve talked about the Canary Flex, their indoor/ outdoor camera, but today, we’re going to talk about the Canary All-In-One, an indoor camera with environmental monitoring abilities.
+Previously, we’ve talked about the Canary Flex, their indoor/ outdoor camera, but today, we’re going to talk about the Canary Pro, previously called the Canary All-In-One, which is an indoor camera with environmental monitoring.
 Yes, you read that right.
 We’ll talk about the camera’s video, audio, and night vision quality, its smart platform integrations and artificial intelligence features, as well as its value, convenience, and mobile app.
-Let’s go!
+Let’s get started with this Canary camera review!

 While I’m impressed with the camera’s promise of 1080pHD video, the industry standard, what really gets me is the built-in climate monitoring.
 This is the first camera I’ve seen that has any environmental capabilities, so I’m pretty excited about that.
 I’m also not mad about the 90-decibel siren, desktop streaming, 30 days of cloud storage, and two-way audio- but we’ll see how these all work in practice.